mgisb/HerbAndGroceryApp/README.md

 username: johndoetest
 password: john123

-The sql database isn't local anymore but I would need to add your IP address to the authorized connections on the google cloud.
+The sql database isn't local anymore.
+You can test it out if you want.
+Don't create too many accounts please lol